Research on the intersection of Machine Learning, High-Performance Computing and Hardware

 WEML2024 upcoming!

-WEML2024 will take place on Nov 30, 2024, at Heidelberg University!
+Workshop on Embedded ML (WEML) will take place on Nov 29, 2024 at Heidelberg University and is open for registration!
 Read more

 Group renaming upcoming!